ujjwal-sood/Leetcode-solutions/README.md

 ## I started this list (and also Leetcode) for the first time on 31st, December,2020, Guess what I was doing on new year eve :)

-## My one Month Statitics - 71 questions (Checkout - https://leetcode.com/pahadicoder/)
+## My one Month Statistics - 71 questions (Checkout - https://leetcode.com/pahadicoder/)

 ## I thought to made a repo of my solutions from the above lists on 31th,Janaury,2021.
 So, I am including from 72nd question.
 Previous ones I will include later.